-Ryton & Crawcrook Albion Football Club ("RACA FC") are an non-league football club based in Crawcrook (near Ryton) in the North East of England, currently playing in the Northern League Second Division - level 10 in the English football pyramid.
+Ryton & Crawcrook Albion Football Club ("RACA FC") are a non-league football club based in Crawcrook (near Ryton) in Gateshead in the North East of England, currently playing in the Northern Football League Second Division - level 10 in the English football pyramid.

 Ryton FC played their first Northern Combination League game, a 3-3 draw, against works team Parsons Athletic on Saturday 17th October 1970.